 This brings out such a lovely flavor in the tomatoes!

 Cook your rigatoni according to instructions and set aside

-In a large skillet, combine onions, mushrooms, bell pepper, zucchini, garlic, dried basil, salt, pepper, and 1 tablespoon of olive oil.
+In a large skillet, combine the onions, mushrooms, bell pepper, zucchini, garlic, dried basil, salt, pepper, and 1 tablespoon of olive oil.

 Sautee the vegetables on medium high heat for 12-15 minutes, or until liquid is released and vegetables have started to cook down.